 Immediately prior to his election as Recorder, Judge Montgomery engaged in the private practice of law for several years, as a partner in a law firm and focused his practice on advanced estate planning, real estate and business law.
 Judge Montgomery was a licensed title agent and founded and then sold a land title agency.
 In addition, he served as an assistant prosecutor for the Village of Hartford and a special assistant prosecutor for the City of Newark.

 An avid outdoorsman and conservationist, he owns and operates a farming operation in rural Southeastern Ohio.
-Originally from the Village of McComb in Hancock County, Ohio, where he played on a state championship football team and was active in the Future Farmers of America, Judge Montgomery now resides in Northeast Columbus with his wife and two sons.
+Originally from the Village of McComb in Hancock County, Ohio, where he played on a state championship football team and was active in the Future Farmers of America, Judge Montgomery now resides in Northeast Franklin County with his family.

-Judge Montgomery is a current member of the Columbus Bar Association; the Ohio State Bar Association; Ohio Supreme Court’s Commission on the Rules of Superintendence; Ohio Supreme Court’s Subcommittee on Adult Guardianships; Executive Committee of the Ohio Association of Probate Judges; and was elected to Secretary/Historian of the Ohio Association of Probate Judges in 2015; Host for the 2014 Summer Conference of the Ohio Association of Probate, Juvenile and Domestic Relations Judges; National Association of County Recorders, Election Officials and Clerks; the Ohio Probate Judge's Association; and the National College of Probate Judges.
+Judge Montgomery is a current member of the Columbus Bar Association; the Ohio State Bar Association; Ohio Supreme Court’s Subcommittee on Adult Guardianships; Executive Committee of the Ohio Association of Probate Judges; and was elected to Secretary/Historian of the Ohio Association of Probate Judges in 2015; Host for the 2014 Summer Conference of the Ohio Associations of Probate, Juvenile and Domestic Relations Judges; National Association of County Recorders, Election Officials and Clerks; the Ohio Probate Judge's Association; and the National College of Probate Judges.
 He is a former member of the Ohio Recorder's Association, the Property Records Industry Association, the International Association of Clerks, Recorders, Election Officials and Treasurers, and the Satellite Broadcasting and Communications Association.